thefoxboxman/TripIt/src/content/posts/victoria-2024-mornington_peninsular.md

 ![img](../../Images/Phillip_Island/Phillip_Island_Bakery_Yummies_IMG_6246.jpg)
 ***<p style="text-align:center; "> Phillip_Island_Bakery_Yummies...and taste as good as they look</p>***

 Not far to travel today either.
-Phillip Is is on eastern side of Western Port while the Mornington Peninsular is on the western side.
+Phillip Is is on eastern side of Western Port Bay while the Mornington Peninsular is on the western side.
 All we have to do is drive up and around.

 ![img](../../Images/Phillip_Island/Phillip_Island_Western_Port_IMG_6159.jpg)
-***<p style="text-align:center; "> Western_Port </p>***
+***<p style="text-align:center; "> Western_Port Bay</p>***

 Starting to get real close to Melbourne now.
 <br />